What happened to the end of the Lord’s Prayer?

 Now, if the possibility of having mistakes and edits in scripture makes you a little concerned, we should take encouragement with just how productive all these scribes were throughout the years.
 Many of our other ancient works, like Thucydides’ History or Plato’s Republic, only exist in a few dozen or a few hundred manuscripts at most.
 In contrast, we have something around 5,800 manuscripts of the New Testament, some from within a century or two of the original composition.
 As pastor and author John Piper points out on this topic, “No other ancient book comes close to this kind of wealth of diverse preservation.”

 All of those copies help us keep up with the stream of copy edits and changes, which are well known and documented, and help us determine when certain changes were introduced.
-Not only that, we have many writings from early church leaders, some of whom were direct disciples of the Apostles, that include scriptural quotes which confirm our scriptural accuracy.
-Over and above all this, we have Sovereign God in control of every step along the way, guiding our careful attention to his word.
+In addition, we have loads of writings from early church leaders, some of whom were direct disciples of the Apostles, that include scriptural quotes which confirm our scriptural accuracy.
+Over and above all this, we have Sovereign God in control of every step along the way, guiding the Church’s careful attention to his word throughout history.

 Now, maybe this type of scholarship is a little dry to you, but it comes in real handy when you come up against issues like this.
 We can all be thankful for the thousands of years of work that has gone into producing our Bibles.

 If you hadn’t already gathered, the King James Version is old.
 It was commissioned in 1603 by the eponymous King James I of England, who tasked a host of scholars (47 in fact) to generate a new English translation of the Bible, particularly in response to certain failings in the other English versions available at the time.
 These scholars, using Hebrew and Greek manuscripts and other translations as reference points, generated the classic King James translation that has endured up until today, though it has, over the years, received some regular maintenance.